openforcefield/openforcefield.org/content/news/introducing-openforcefield-1.0.md

 <a id="hysical-property-benchmark-construction"></a>
 #### Construction of the physical property benchmark set

-The intention was to assess the performance of the newly refit force field against a set of pure densities and enthalpies of vaporization (two historically common fitting targets for force field non-bonded interactions), pure static dielectric constants (which appear to have strong correlations with hydration free energies [ref]) and binary enthalpies of mixing and excess molar volumes (which we believe to have correlations with binding affinities).
+The intention was to assess the performance of the newly refit force field against a set of pure densities and enthalpies of vaporization (two historically common fitting targets for force field non-bonded interactions), pure static dielectric constants (which appear to have strong correlations with hydration free energies) and binary enthalpies of mixing and excess molar volumes (which we believe to have correlations with binding affinities).

 We automated the curation of such a data set by performing the following series of steps:
 1. All available pure **density**, **enthalpy of vaporization**, **static dielectric constant**, **binary excess molar volume**, and **enthalpy of mixing data** was extracted from data tar balls made available to us from the [NIST ThermoML Archive](https://www.nist.gov/mml/acmd/trc/thermoml).
 In those cases where multiple values had been reported at the same experimental conditions, only the data points with the smallest experimental uncertainty were retained.